maarjal/message_board/README.md

 # Message-board

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+#### Ember.js question and answer message board application.
+August 19, 2016

+#### By Maarja Laineste

+## Description

+An Ember.js web app, where a user submits a question and other users can respond with answers.

+## The project meets following objectives:

+* Questions have the content of the question itself, an author and extra notes.
+* Answers have the content of the answer and the author.
+* A navbar with a link to 'home' appears on all pages.
+* Questions are listed on the homepage, with only the question and the name of the author showing.
+* Users can click on a question to view more information.
+* Users can add and edit questions.
+* Users can add answers to a question.
+* Answers are added and viewed on the same page as the question they respond to.

 ## Prerequisites

-You will need the following things properly installed on your computer.
+You will need the following things installed on your computer.

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM)